danaesavi/danaesavi.github.io/_pages/cv.md

 You can find my CV [here](https://danaesavi.github.io/files/CV_Danae.pdf)

 __Blog__
+- <span style="color:gray;">Aug 2025</span> Co-organizing the [Big Scandinavian Data and LLMs Workshop](https://d3aconference.dk/big-scandinavian-data-and-llms/) at [D3A](https://d3aconference.dk/).
+Join us for a day of talks and networking activities!
+- <span style="color:gray;">Jul 2025</span>
+  - Attending [ACL 2025](https://2025.aclweb.org/)!
+Co-organizing the Affinity Group Event—SomosNLP: The Iberoamerican NLP Community.
+See you in Vienna!
+  - Our paper [Evaluating Multimodal Language Models as Visual Assistants for Visually Impaired Users](https://aclanthology.org/2025.acl-long.1260.pdf) obtained the SAC Highlight 🏆 - Human-Centered NLP!!!
+  - Our paper [MuSeD: A Multimodal Spanish Dataset for Sexism Detection in Social Media Videos](https://arxiv.org/abs/2504.11169) is accepted to appear in COLM 2025!
 - <span style="color:gray;">Jun 2025</span>
   - Co-organizing the [Copenhagen NLP Symposium](https://cphnlp.github.io/).
 Join us for a day of talks, a poster session and great discussions!
 Organized in collaboration by researchers at ITU, University of Copenhagen, and Aalborg University in Copenhagen.
   - Attending [ICWSM](https://www.icwsm.org/2025/index.html) in Copenhagen!